DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-20-declaring-safeguarding-concerns.md

 3. If we emphasise that declaring something is about starting a conversation Then candidates will be more likely to be open
-Because they'll be reassured that it doesn't necessarily mean an automatic rejection
+Because they'll be reassured that it doesn’t necessarily mean an automatic rejection

 ![Screenshot of new design for declaring any safeguarding issues.](new-design-for-declaring-any-safeguarding-issues.png "New design for declaring any safeguarding issues")